ericnantel/learn-vim/learn-vim-course-1.md

 * If you type '4' + 'w'.
 That means we move the cursor right by 4 words.
 * If you type '2' + '{'.
 That means we move the cursor 2 paragraphs above cursor.

-Important motions to know that don't use a count prefix:
+Important motions to know that don't need a count prefix:
 * '0' moves cursor to beginning of the line.
 * '_' moves cursor to first character of the line.
 * '$' moves cursor to end of the line.